onflow/cadence-lang.org/versioned_docs/version-1.0/tutorial/03-resources.md

 transaction {

+    /// In this prepare block, we have to load a value from storage
-    prepare(acct: auth(LoadValue, SaveValue) &Account) {
+    /// in addition to saving it, so we also need the `LoadValue` authorization entitlement prepare(acct: auth(LoadValue, SaveValue) &Account) {

         // Load the resource from storage, specifying the type to load it as